epicoon/lx-core/README.md

         # Request to controller
         # The result of the controller method [[run()]] will be returned
         some-route-1: ControllerClassName

         # Request to controller
         # The result of the controller method [[actionName()]] will be returned
         some-route-2: ControllerClassName::actionName

         # Request to action.
 The result of the method [[run()]] will be returned
         some-route-3: {action: ActionClassName}

-        # Request to module.
-Module rendering result will be returned
+        # Request to plugin.
+Plugin rendering result will be returned
-        some-route-4: {module: moduleName}
+        some-route-4: {plugin: pluginName}
     ...
   ```
   ![Service routing schema](https://github.com/epicoon/lx-doc-articles/blob/master/en/lx-core/images/service-routing.png)